nmilcoff/BreachDetector/README.md

 var fromStore = CrossBreachDetector.Current.InstalledFromStore();
 ```

+Note: For a method that returns `bool?`, you can expect the result to be null if the platform that is running doesn't have an appropiate representation (example: `IsRooted` will return `null` for UWP).

 ## :lock: Security considerations
 - The approach of this library is to rely on "traditional" iOS/Android libraries as much as possible.
 The reason is simply that the size of those communities is bigger compared to Xamarin.
 - Security is a cat and mouse game.
 Please be aware this library will try its best, but it might be defeated.